The 3 Best Small RV Air Conditioners: Brand Buying Guide

 Summary

-The Advent ACM135 Rooftop Air Conditioner for RVs also offers three fan speeds that allow you to adjust the cooling to your preference.
-It installs in a standard 14.25″ x 14.25″ vent opening, making it compatible with a wide range of RV models.
+The Advent ACM135 Rooftop Air Conditioner for RVs also offers three fan speeds, allowing you to adjust the cooling to your preference.
+It installs in a standard 14.25″ x 14.25″ vent opening, making it compatible with many RV models.

 In summary, the Advent ACM135 provides superior cooling performance, durability, and watertight operation, making it an ideal choice for any RV owner looking for a reliable air conditioning solution.